TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 1. Installing Darknet/YOLO Software
 2. Acquiring & Preparing Training Images
-3. Training the Model
+3. Training & Testing the Model
 4. Creating Example Video

-**Prerequisites:**  You must have a unix/linux system with at least one GPU (otherwise training will take days!), Python 3.5 or higher with OpenCV, NumPy, and MoviePy installed.
+**Prerequisites:**  You must have a unix/linux system with at least one GPU (otherwise training will take days!), Python 3.5 or higher with OpenCV and MoviePy installed.

 ### Installing Darknet